Doomscrolling: Popularity

-The infinite scroll
+Infinite scrolling

-Infinite scrolling is a design approach which loads content continuously as the user scrolls down.
-It eliminates the need for pagination thereby encouraging doomscrolling behaviours.
-The feature allows a social media user to "infinitely scroll", as the software is continuously loading new content and displaying an endless stream of information.
+Infinite scrolling is a design approach which loads content continuously as the user scrolls down, thus eliminating the need for pagination.
 Consequently, this feature can exacerbate doomscrolling as it removes natural stopping points at which a user might pause.
 Research has also demonstrated that the tendency of social media platforms to amplify negative content may worsen this continuous scrolling behaviour, leading users to remain engaged with unfavourable news for extended durations.
 Doomscrolling has also been linked to platform level incentives where these digital news environments use features such as gamified interfaces and automated or algorithmic recommendation systems to keep audiences engaged and to prolong time spent on their services.

 The concept of infinite scrolling is sometimes attributed to Aza Raskin by the elimination of pagination of web pages, in favor of continuously loading content as the user scrolls down the page.
 Raskin later expressed regret at the invention, describing it as "one of the first products designed to not simply help a user, but to deliberately keep them online for as long as possible".
 Usability research suggests infinite scrolling can present an accessibility issue.
 The lack of stopping cues has been described as a pathway to both problematic smartphone use and problematic social media use.

-Social media's role
+Role of social media

 Social media companies play a significant role in the perpetuation of doomscrolling by leveraging algorithms designed to maximize user engagement.
 These algorithms prioritize content that is emotionally stimulating, often favoring negative news and sensationalized headlines to keep users scrolling.
 Researchers have also linked doomscrolling to a broader sense of permacrisis, where being constantly exposed to distressing news fosters continuous cycles of consuming negative information.
+A 2022 study by the Cyprus University of Technology noted that platform-driven news environments are progressively emphasising rapidly evolving and high-impact stories, thereby intensifying cycles of repetitive verification and prolonged scrolling.

 The business models of most social media platforms rely heavily on user engagement, which means that the longer people stay on their platforms, the more advertisements they see, and the more data is collected on their behavior.
 This creates a cycle where emotionally charged content—often involving negative or anxiety-inducing information—is repeatedly pushed to users, encouraging them to keep scrolling and consuming more content.
 Despite the well-documented negative effects of doomscrolling on mental health, social media companies are incentivized to maintain user engagement through these methods, making it challenging for individuals to break free from the habit.
 Oftentimes, doomscrollers engage with social media that is heavy on news media or content, and when paired with the nature of engagement on social media platforms, doomscrolling can occur even when it is not intended.